bitwarden/contributing-docs/docs/architecture/deep-dives/state/index.md

 ```

 The first argument to `KeyDefinition` is always the `StateDefinition` that this key should belong
 to.
-The second argument should be a human readable, camelCase formatted, name of the
+The second argument should be a human readable, camelCase formatted name of the
 `KeyDefinition`.
-This name should be unique amongst all other `KeyDefinition`s that consume the same
+For example, the accounts service may wish to store a known accounts array on disk and choose `knownAccounts` to be the second argument.
+This name should be unique amongst all other `KeyDefinition`s that consume the same `StateDefinition`.
-`StateDefinition`.
 The responsibility of this uniqueness is on the team.
 As such, you should only
 consume the `StateDefinition` of another team in your own `KeyDefinition` very rarely and if it is
 used, you should practice extreme caution, explicit comments stating such, and with coordination
 with the team that owns the `StateDefinition`.